 In Oaxaca you can also try their very own adaptation of Pozole, a Mexican traditional soup, and the delicious Pan de Yema, a sweet bread you’ll want to have for every breakfast.
 What’s on top of the list?
 The chapulines, or grasshoppers as a snack, paired with mezcal!

-➤ If you want to try the delicious food with a local, check out the Authentic Oaxaca Street Food Tour, with which you’ll wander around popular markets in search of the best and most traditional cuisine.
+➤ If you want to try delicious food with a local, check out the Food and Markets Tour, with which you’ll wander around popular markets in search of the best and most traditional cuisine.
 You’ll get a taste of everything from tamales and meat to cocoa drinks, grasshoppers and dessert treats. ➥ BOOK IT HERE

-➤ The Oaxaca Food Tour is a 4.5-hour food walking tour organized by a family-run company that strives to support the local cooks and artisans, therefore delivering a truly authentic cuisine experience.
+➤ The Authentic Oaxaca Food Tour – Eat Like a Local is a 4.5-hour food walking tour organized by a family-run company that strives to support the local cooks and artisans, therefore delivering a truly authentic cuisine experience.
 You’ll walk around Oaxaca trying over 20 traditional dishes and street food.
 You’ll also learn about the gastronomy, traditions and culture of the city from your guide. ➥ BOOK IT HERE

 Visit the Tlacolula de Matamoros Market